AidanL2525/AidanLim_BSEPortfolio/index.md

 I fought against two main problems: making the buzzer work and going back to fix my work.
 The instructors and I could not fix it because we did not understand why it is shorting.
 The two solders were very far apart yet the multimeter was still reading a short.
 We tried using a wick to pick up any metal particles inbetween the two solders and Another problem I faced was having the fix my mistakes along the way.
 I strugged on having to go back on my work to make all of the components work properly.
 I had many errors such as the solder not fully touching the board and some shorts on the LED panel that caused two columns of LED's to not function.

 The lesson I learned with my starter project is to be cautious and accurate with my work.
 This will help me progess through my final project smoothly without any difficulties.
-After finishing my starter project, I will be working on my main project which is the three joint robotic arm.
+After finishing my starter project, I will be working on my main project which is the Three Joint Robotic Arm.

 <!--- # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.